 At its core, the boho style is all about freedom and a lack of strict conformity to current mainstream belief systems.
 You will not see something that ties the whole thing together in a bohemian style.
 Despite this lack of cohesion, all of the distinct pieces work together to create breathtakingly gorgeous outfits.
 These individual pieces are also filled to the brim with earthy tones, inspired patterns, and natural materials.

 Some assume that it is just a random mishmash of layers, colors, and patterns, but that is not the case.
 In reality, there is a ton of thought and experimentation that goes into creating outfits for this style.
 You cannot just wear anything you want and call it boho, just because it’s chaotic.

 Brief History of Boho Style

 Its true origin, at least according to some folks, dates all the way back to the French Revolution.
-It was part of counter-culture to the mainstream lead by artists of the time, so it is fairly retro.
+It was part of the counter-culture to the mainstream led by artists of the time, so it is fairly retro.